jfhren/0x2A/README.md

 0x2A
 ====

-A practical course subject gone wrong in the form of an esoteric programming language.
+A practical course subject gone wrong in the form of a stack based two-dimensional esoteric programming language.
+It was inspired from brainfuck, Befunge and PATH.